salesh/tiny-my-url/README.md

 ### 1. What is a URL shortening system?

-URL shortening system is a system whose functionality is to create short URL links from user input.
+URL shortening system is a system which functionality is to create short URL links from user input.
 With this system we can create a custom or branded URL shortener.

 ### 2. What's the main value?
 Who needs such a system and why?